 Just what are the northern lights / southern lights:

 Simply stated, and this may be a bit “too” simple, the northern and southern lights are the result of energy and matter from the sun interacting with the Earth’s geomagnetic field.
 Energy and particles thrown off by the Sun approach Earth along the magnetic lines of force concentrating near the magnetic poles.
 The Earth’s magnetic poles are not the same as polar axis (North Pole and South Pole).
-The magnetic poles are offset several hundred miles as shown in the NOAA Poes Auroral Activity Map below.
-The center of the oval on POES map is where the magnetic north pole is located.
-It is not where the red dotted lines cross.
-The red dotted lines cross at the true polar axis or North Pole.
+The magnetic poles are offset several hundred miles as shown in the NOAA Ovation Auroral Activity Map below.
+The center of the oval on Ovation map is where the magnetic north pole is located.
+It is not where the grey longitude lines cross.
+The grey lines cross at the true polar axis or North Pole.

 The energy that streams in along the magnetic lines interacts with molecules of the upper atmosphere causing a glow or light.
 Green is the predominate color of the Aurora due to the interaction with upper level oxygen molecules.